telus/tds-core/docs/src/html/1-Getting started/hold-4-benefits.md

 * Supplies development squads with documentation on installation, implementation, and best practices around the framework.
 * Offer a component catalog with code snippets for ease of implementation and acceleration of the development process.

-### Customers
+### TELUS Customers

-* Customers will experience more seamless experiences across digital touch points.
+* TELUS Customers will experience more seamless experiences across digital touch points.

-## Design vision

----

-Create clear and simple experiences that efficiently satisfy customer needs throughout their journey with TELUS.

-### Considerations

-* Create simple, honest and effortless end-to-end experiences that leverage the design system to efficiently satisfy customer needs.
-* Create frictionless [simple], honest [friendly] E2E experiences that efficiently satisfy customer needs.
-* Create simple, honest and efficient end-to-end experiences to satisfy customer needs.